runnndmc/JS-CheatSheet/JS-Questions.md

 A Promise consists of objects that represent actions that might complete in the future.
 Async functions allow you to write an async program as if it were synchronous.

 ## What is the DOM?
-A data structore that represnts the browsers model of the document and a javaScript program can modify it to change the visible document.
+A data structore that represents the browsers model of the document and a JavaScript program can modify it to change the visible document.

 ## How does the Http protocol work?
-A client sends a request that contains a methos and a path that identifies a resource.
+A client sends a request that contains a method and a path that identifies a resource.
 The server then decides what to do with the request and responds with a status code and a response body.

 ## What is a fetch request?
 The interface through which browser JavaScript can make HTTP requests.

 ## What is the difference between local and session storage?
 Local storage saves information forever or until the user decides to clear it.
-Session storagee saves the information until the browser is closed.
+Session storage saves the information until the browser is closed.

 You can store items in local storage by using setItem(), getItem(), removeItem(), clear() or key()